Transition Resources for supporting Children with change

 Change affects everyone to some degree.
 The unknown causes anxiety.
 Some change we control, volunteer for or bring on ourselves.
 Other changes are out of our control.
 Often change is unexpected. and leaves us ill-prepared.

-If I may use a school based example; The end of term is approaching many students know change is coming, they are fully aware the there is a long holiday coming up and at that time each year teachers, friends and classrooms change.
+If I may use a school-based example; The end of term is approaching many students know change is coming, they are fully aware the there is a long holiday coming up and at that time each year teachers, friends and classrooms change.
 We are recording a slight increase in actions that demonstrate some students are finding it harder to settle and focus.
 For now consistency is the watchword.
 Today the class lists are finalised for September.
 Staff will soon find out who they will be working with, which students are in their classes.

 As a teacher this was always the day that caused me the most anxiety.
 Would I be up to the task to provide the best education to this group of children?
 Would I be able to form an effective team of adults to support them?
 What new skills would I be developing to meet their needs?

-Transition stories.
+- Transition stories.
 (ReachoutASC has a good free one here)

-Addressing concerns 1:1 – (don’t wait for them to ask the child may not want to ask but still want to know).
+- Addressing concerns 1:1 – (don’t wait for them to ask the child may not want to ask but still want to know).

-Share clear concise facts.
+- Share clear concise facts.
 (Here are some visuals based on the “Hero Card” idea.)

-Ongoing planned challenge with small positive changes to routine.
+- Ongoing planned challenge with small positive changes to routine.

-Build a relationship with new adults.
+- allow time to build a relationship with new adults.
 (New teachers/LSAs visit child in old class) work with them not just observe.

-A transition bag with familiar objects, images of the new class room, Pictures of friends they may be leaving behind etc.
+- A transition bag with familiar objects, images of the new class room, Pictures of friends they may be leaving behind etc.